airbnb/css/mate-api.md

-Why?
+>❓Why?
 To be ORM agnostic and have control over the data flow.
 E.g. if one day we decide to change the fetching method for the user, we can do it in one place - UserRepository.